SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 2. drops existing tables and views, and re-creates them according to [your CDS model](../db/data-model.cds)
 3. deploy CSV files with initial data

-In your [`package.json`](../package.json), you have already installed `@sap/cds-dk` (SAP Cloud Application Programming Model (CAP)).
-SAP CAP provides a command to do the 3 steps at once. deploy a local database with the command:
+In your [`package.json`](../package.json), you have already installed `@sap/cds-dk` (SAP Cloud Application Programming Model).
+The application programming model provides a command to do the 3 steps at once. deploy a local database with the command:
 ```sh
 npm run cds-deploy
 ```

 Start the local database with a [custom logic](../src/team-calendar-service.ts) that we defined for the table.
-SAP CAP also provides a command for this step. start the local database with the command:
+The application programming model also provides a command for this step. start the local database with the command:
 ```sh
 npm run cds-watch
 ```